Discrete Diffusion with Sample-Efficient Estimators for Conditionals

-We evaluate the proposed discrete NeurISE diffusion model on the binarized MNIST dataset, which consists of grayscale images of handwritten digits.
+\paragraph{MNIST} We evaluate the proposed discrete NeurISE diffusion model on the binarized MNIST dataset, which consists of grayscale images of handwritten digits.
 Images are discretized into a binarized alphabet by thresholding pixel intensities at a fixed midpoint value, assigning pixels to one of two categories depending on whether their intensity lies above or below the threshold.
 This results in binary-valued vectors in $\Sigma^q$, where $q = 784$ denotes the number of pixels in each image.
 For this benchmark, we allowed a hyperoptimization schedule to search over MLPs of upto $5$ layers.
 We used the MMD metric \cite{gretton2012kernel} and average cross-correlation of the samples, to compare the performance of the models for conditional sampling task.
 As can be seen in \tableautorefname~\ref{tab:MNIST}, the NeuRISE based learning of conditionals achieve the lowest MMD and cross-correlation error.
 Samples of generated images can be seen in Figure \ref{fig:mnist_comparison}.

-Compared to the EA model, we see that D3PM achieves a much better comparable performance in this setting.
+Compared to the EA model, we see that D3PM and DFM achieves a much better comparable performance in this setting.
 Note that the metrics used here do not compute a worst case error between distributions as TV does.
-This indicates that D3PM is good at reproducing a lower-order projection of the dataset that aligns with such metrics, but struggles with true distribution learning, where NeuRISE Diffusion succeeds.
+This indicates that D3PM and DFM are good at reproducing a lower-order projection of the dataset that aligns with such metrics, but maybe weaker at true distribution learning.